wishlist app screenshot

 Before we dive in to the state of our app, let's begin by visualizing how each wish item will be structured.
 Since we're using Typescript, let's take advantage of that!

 First, what information will potential users want to see and modify?
-The simple answer is the wish description, whether the wish has been completed or not, and maybe even a priority level.
-Cool, now off the top of my head, what are some basic functionality a wishlist app will need to have for each wish item?
-Well, completion toggling, a unique identifier for each wish and basic chronological operations sound like a good start.
+The simple answer is the wish description (what are they wishing for?), whether the wish has been completed or not, and a priority level.
+Cool, now off the top of my head, what basic functionality will the app require for each wish item?
+Well, completion toggling, a unique identifier for each wish and basic chronological operations sounds like a good start.
 So let's put it all together in the WishItem interface:

 export interface WishItem {